ludvigak/FINUFFT.jl/README.md

 const libfinufft = "YOURFINUFFT/lib/libfinufft.so"
 ```
 Restart Julia, and `pkg> test FINUFFT` to check it worked.
-You should notice that `julia> include("examples/time2d1.jl")` runs faster
+You may find that `julia> include("examples/time2d1.jl")` runs faster
-than before (in our Ryzen laptop test, around twice as fast!).
+than before (however, since we included `avx2` in our binaries, it is
+unlikely to run faster on an x86_64 CPU).
 Now proceed by `using FINUFFT` as usual.
 You may do `pkg> free FINUFFT` and restart to return to the registered package
 with generic binaries.
 Here's [general info about packages](https://pkgdocs.julialang.org/v1/managing-packages).

-Older versions of the package are available also for Julia v1.0-v1.2, but the user needs to have a recent version of GCC installed.
+Finally, older versions of the package are available also for Julia v1.0-v1.2, but the user needs to have a recent version of GCC installed.

 ## Developers of this Julia wrapper